👉 TAP TO SAVE 30% WITH CODE NEW

 The 2025 season was the fourth straight 20/20 season for Julio Rodriguez to open his career and his second 30/30 season in the last three seasons.
 Overall, Rodriguez finished with 106 runs, 32 home runs, 95 RBI, and 30 steals in 160 games with a .267/.324/.474 slash line.

-After a down season "for him" in 2024 and a slow start to the 2025 season which saw him slashing .258/.316/.406 at the end of June, Rodriguez was slipping from first-round fantasy status.
-However, a .290/.341/.560 slash line after the all-star break with 18 home runs and 13 steals in 279 plate appearances ended the rankings slide and put J-Rod firmly back in Top-10 overall consideration, both in redraft and dynasty.
-If only Rodriguez could put two dominant halves together.
+After a down season "for him" in 2024 and a slow start to the 2025 season, which saw him slashing .258/.316/.406 at the end of June, Rodriguez was slipping from first-round fantasy status.
+However, a .290/.341/.560 slash line after the All-Star break with 18 home runs and 13 steals in 279 plate appearances ended the rankings slide and put J-Rod firmly back in Top-10 overall consideration, both in redraft and dynasty.

 Rodriguez was one of just three hitters in 2025 to have a bat speed and sprint speed in the Top-10% of hitters.
 And for the fourth straight season to open his career, Rodriguez finished with a hard-hit rate of 48% or higher and an AVG EV above 91 mph.
 Rodriguez also posted the best strikeout rate of his career at 21.4%.

-With that said, Rodriguez's contact rates are a tad below league-average and he continues to chase at a high clip (35.9%) which has limited him to some degree.
+With that said, Rodriguez's contact rates are a tad below league-average, and he continues to chase at a high clip (35.9%), which has limited him to some degree.

 6. James Wood, Washington Nationals (23)